anton2785-bit/Anton-s-Hackpad/README.md

 ## Assembly Notes

-1. Solder all LEDs
+1. Solder all components to the PCB
-2. Solder the microcontroller
-3. Solder the rotary encoder
-4. Insert and solder MX switches
-5. Install heat‑set inserts into the case
-6. Mount PCB into the case using M3 screws
+2. Place the PCB in the case and screw the top plate
-7. Attach keycaps
+3. Attach keycaps

 ---

 ## Firmware

-* Compatible with RP2040‑based firmware ecosystems
-* Recommended:

-  * KMK

-Keymaps, layers, and encoder behavior are fully customizable.
+* I used KMK for this project, but ill improve it when i get the hackpad

 ---

 Perfect for:

 * Coding shortcuts
-* Media control
-* CAD / design macros
+* CAD
 * Learning keyboard firmware

----

-## License

-*(Add license information here)*

 ---

 ## Credits